needle-mirror/com.unity.physics/Documentation~/getting_started.md

 ## Impulses

 We have seen now how to alter velocity in code, but it can be tricky to work out what velocity values to set to get a desired outcome.
 A common thing to want to do is apply an impulse at a given point on the body and have it react.
 To work out the affect on angular velocity from a given linear impulse.
 So say if shooting the object with a gun.
-We provide a few Unity.Physics.Extensions.ComponentExtensions to do the math for you, for instance ApplyImpulse():
+We provide a few `Unity.Physics.Extensions.ComponentExtensions` to do the math for you, for example `ApplyImpulse()`:

 ```csharp
     public static void ApplyImpulse(ref PhysicsVelocity pv, PhysicsMass pm,